MARY MOTHER OF JESUS INCLUSIVE CATHOLIC COMMUNITY

-Presider: Creator God, to whom all hearts are open, no desires unknown, and from whom no secrets can be hidden, cleanse our hearts by the inspiration of Holy Wisdom.
+Presider: Compassionate God, to you all hearts are open, no desires are unknown, and from whom no secrets are hidden.

 Glory to God